 Recruiting technical talent is particularly challenging.
 A survey conducted by Harris Allied Tech Hiring and Retention found that 50% of executives were concerned about hiring the right technical talent.
 Coming as a much-needed respite to recruiters, assessment tools help alleviate these concerns by improving how you find, assess, and hire candidates, thus saving precious resources so your managers can spend their time assessing the right candidates.

 A lot of recruiters would agree to the fact that hiring a great coder is incredibly difficult, especially if you’re not a coder yourself.
-One of the primary problems hiring specialists face is the inability to verify what the candidates proudly proclaim on their resume.
+One of the primary problems hiring specialists have to face is the inability to verify what the candidates proudly proclaim on their resume.

 If you have no clue about coding, it’s impossible to know if your candidate’s self-certified skill set will actually materialize.
 And we are not even going into the intricacies of comparing candidates on the same profile.